-OUR NEXT JUNIOR ROCK CLUB MEETING will be held on January 14th at 6:15pm at the FairBridge Inn and Suites in the large meeting room by the Bees Knees.
-January's theme will be fossils.
-Junior members are invited to attend the regular meeting at 7pm as well: We will have geologist Kent Chamberlain talking about trilobytes.
+Most indoor Junior Rock Meetings are held on the same nights as the IFG&MS meetings.
+These are on the second Monday of the month at 6:15pm at the FairBridge Inn and Suites in the large meeting room by the Bees Knees.
+Junior members are invited to attend the regular meeting at 7pm as well.

 Is your family is already a member?

 Then contact the youth leader, or a member of the board, and we’ll get your child set up and their FRA Junior Rock Club badge on the way!

 If your family is NOT already a member of the Idaho Falls Gem & Mineral Society